If you’ve ever been scrolling through Instagram looking for breakfast inspiration you are bound to have come across Breakfast London.

 I Will Kill Again:

 An amazing kitchen and coffee roastery called Dark Arts Coffee.
 They aren’t vegan but they have a lot of vegan dishes and there are so many interesting, innovative options.
 I’ve had amazing vegan breakfast muffins, waffles, breakfast burritos.
 It’s great and the coffee is fantastic.
-I always leave with a vegan sausage roll and brownies and cakes!
+I always leave with a vegan bacon and sausage roll and brownies and cakes!

 Duck and Waffle: